Global types and event structure semantics for asynchronous multiparty sessions: Related work and conclusions

 \mylabel{sec:relatedA}

 Session types, as originally proposed in~\cite{HVK98,CHY16} for binary sessions, are grounded on types for the $\pi$-calculus.
-Early proposals for typing channels in the $\pi$-calculus include simple sorts~\cite{M91}, \oi\ types~\cite{PS96} and usage types~\cite{K05}.
-In particular, the notion of progress for multiparty sessions~\cite{DY11,Coppo2016} is inspired by the notion of lock-freedom as developed for the $\pi$-calculus in~\cite{K02,K06}.
+Early proposals for typing channels in the $\pi$-calculus include simple sorts~\cite{M92}, \oi\ types~\cite{PS96} and usage types~\cite{K05}.
+In particular, the notion of progress for multiparty sessions~\cite{DY11,Coppo2016} is inspired by the notion of lock-freedom developed for the $\pi$-calculus in~\cite{K02,K06}.
 The more recent work~\cite{DGS12} provides further evidence of the strong relationship between binary session types and channel types in the linear $\pi$-calculus.
 The notion of lock-freedom for the linear $\pi$-calculus was also revisited in~\cite{P15}.

 Multiparty sessions disciplined by global types were introduced in the keystone papers~\cite{CHY08,CHY16}.
 These papers, as well as most subsequent work on multiparty session types (for a survey see~\cite{H2016}), were based on more expressive session calculi than the one we use here, where sessions may be interleaved and participants exchange pairs of labels and values.
 In that more general setting, global types are projected onto session types and in turn session types are assigned to processes.
 Here, instead, we consider only single sessions and pure label exchange: this allows us to project global types directly to processes, as in~\cite{DS19}, where the considered global types are those of~\cite{CHY16}.
-We chose to concentrate on this very simple calculus, as our working plan was already quite challenging.
-A discussion on possible extensions of our work to more expressive calculi may be found at the end of this section.
+Possible extensions of our work to more expressive calculi are discussed at the end of this section.